nalquas/nalquas.github.io/README.md

 ## Tech stack

-This project uses Vite with Vue and TypeScript.
+This project uses Vite with Vue and JavaScript.
 Styling is done using Bootstrap.